vedpshukla/vedpshukla/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... mySQL && Python
+- 🔭 I’m currently working on ...
+MySQL & Python
 - 🌱 I’m currently learning ...
-Python
+Data Engineering
 - 👯 I’m looking to collaborate on ...
-Data Projects
+AI/Cloud Projects
 - 🤔 I’m looking for help with ...
-Python
+ML && AI
 - 💬 Ask me about ...
-SQL
+SQL & Python
 - 📫 How to reach me: ... vedshuklasln@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Chill